 It’s almost Christmas with loads to do and a simple yet delicious brownie like this can just save you precious time as with this dessert recipe there is no need to spend time on tempering chocolate or anything complicated at all.
 I’m not suggesting that temping chocolate it’s that difficult or complicated but it does takes some extra time.

-These brownies are so good to have available and ready to serve in case some guests turn up for a cuppa tea ☕️ or coffee.
-But for me…. the most important aspect of having these ready for grab is for that moments when chocolate cravings hit in hard, so something delicious like these brownie is pure perfection.
+These brownies are so good to have available and ready to serve in case some guests turn up for a cuppa tea ☕ or coffee.
+But for me…. the most important aspect of having these ready for grab is for that moments when chocolate cravings hit in hard, so something delicious and…. these brownie come as pure perfection.

 They’re not just satisfying but they are sooooo ….super satisfying.
 Mmmmm.
 The beauty of those beauties is that they can be made in advance and last for a good couple of weeks or more, they are simply amazing – no worries there that you may have to finish them immediately😜so, please don’t come with excuses and texts here for munching them all at once.
 You will not be believed😅